Last modified: May 04, 2025

 Types of Data Integrity

-- Domain Integrity enforces constraints on individual columns, restricting entries to valid types, formats, or ranges of values.
+- Domain Integrity imposes rules on individual columns, limiting entries to acceptable data types, patterns, or numerical bounds to prevent invalid values.

 Implementing Data Integrity with Constraints